'

 Prior to joining lululemon, Mr. Das was the founder and CEO of Swan AI Studios, developing next-generation AI platforms for the healthcare, legal, and real estate industries.
 He has created high-growth ventures both within Fortune 50 corporations and as a founder of startups that scaled from inception to market leadership.
 Earlier in his career, he served as CEO of OptumLabs, the R&D arm of UnitedHealth Group, where he led enterprise-wide digital and AI initiatives.
 He also spent nearly eight years at Amazon, where he founded Amazon’s AI Services organization and helped launch cornerstone AWS products.

-Mr. Das is also the Co-Founder of Foster Dreamzzz, a transformative social venture supporting aging-out foster youth through structured housing, mentorship, career training, and entrepreneurship.
+Mr. Das is also the co-founder of Foster Dreamzzz, a transformative social venture supporting aging-out foster youth through structured housing, mentorship, career training, and entrepreneurship.

 Susan Gelinas, Chief People & Culture Officer